 In terms of technologies, our events are exchanged through Apache Kafka & processed through Apache Flink.
 Our states are saved in S3 and our machine learning processes are orchestrated through Apache Spark batches.

-Data Catalog: That's probably the main component, we can see this as the overall directory.
-That's thanks to the data catalog that data product can discover and understand each other.
+Data Catalog: That is probably the main component that we can see this as the overall directory.
+That is thanks to the data catalog, that data product can discover and understand each other.
 The mission of the data catalog is to own the registry of data products, their output and input ports as well as their schema, documentations, SLOs & ACLs.
-Live ports can be registered under the form of a Kafka Topic while Point in time datasets, or Snapshots, can be registered under the form of an S3 bucket.
+Live ports can be registered under the form of a Kafka Topic while Point in time datasets or Snapshots, and can be registered under the form of an S3 bucket.

-Replication Service: This one is as well very important but more as a facilitator.
-It's removing the burden of the data replication to the Data Products.
-Concretely, a data products will be able to "register" it's own RDBMS table to the replication service and can expect the data to be captured automatically thanks to the CDC and pushed to a live port of the data catalog.
+Replication Service: This one is as well very important, but more as a facilitator.
+It is removing the burden of the data replication to the Data Products.
+Basically, a data products will be able to "register" it's own RDBMS table to the replication service and can expect the data to be captured automatically thanks to the CDC and pushed to a live port of the data catalog.
 Replication service is always acting on behalf of a data product or a user.

 Permission Service: Resolve access control levels against hierarchies of entities described in the data catalog.

-Full Text Search: Enable Lucene like search against data registered in the data catalog.
+Full Text Search: Enable Lucene like search of data registered in the data catalog.

 This is concluding the first article of this series.
-Thanks for reading that far.
-This article was a lot about the why and the what but we are planning to continue to present our progress and to get into the details of the how in some next articles.
-Hopefully it gave you some food for thought, especially if you or your company are embarking in the data mesh journey as well !
-Stay tuned !
+This article was a lot about the why and the what, but we are planning to continue to present our progress and to get into the details of the how in the upcoming articles.